PaladinsDev/paladins.js/README.md

 ## Documentation / Methods

-You can view all the available methods and documentation here [pe-paladins.js](https://pe-paladinsjs.netlify.app/).
+You can view all the available methods and documentation on [pe-paladins.paladinsedge.ml](https://pe-paladins.paladinsedge.ml/).
 Some of the methods are removed/changed in pe-paladins.js compared to paladins.js